 Margaret Litvin (Boston, Arabic and Comparative Literature): topic to be announced

 The event is sponsored by the George Washington University Medieval and Early Modern Studies Institute (MEMSI) with the support of the GW Department of English.
-The symposium is co-organized by Alexander Huang, Jonathan Hsy, and Lowell Duckert.
+The symposium is co-organized by Alexa Huang, Jonathan Hsy, and Lowell Duckert.